 |Rev'd Dr. Christian Hofreiter (Priest with Permission to Officiate)

-Rosie is originally from West Yorkshire in the UK and moved to York in 2016 to study Modern Languages.
+Rosie is originally from West Yorkshire in the UK and moved to York in 2016 to study Modern Languages at the University of York.
 After graduating, she worked in Student Life and Wellbeing at the University of York, and is now discerning a potential calling to ministry.
 Rosie is looking forward to getting to know the Christ Church community and hopes to use her particular interests in Community Work, Youth Ministry, and Music during her internship.
 In her spare time, she hopes to explore the Austrian countryside and has also recently taken up rock climbing.

-Gabe was born and raised in London before studying at Cambridge and the Courtauld.
-He is delighted to be joining the community at Christ Church!
-He is a historian of medieval objects and architecture, and is currently the Richard Plaschka Fellow at the OeAD, where he is researching the political, social, and economic history of church buildings in Vienna.
+Gabe was born and raised in London before studying at the University of Cambridge and the Courtauld.
+He is delighted to have joined the community at Christ Church and is presently in training for the ordained ministry (having previously served as intern at Christ Church).
+He is also a historian of medieval objects and architecture, and is currently the Richard Plaschka Fellow at the OeAD, where he is researching the political, social, and economic history of church buildings in Vienna.
 Before coming to Vienna, he was a PhD student and then a research fellow at Cambridge, where he was part of the community at St Bene't's church.

 |Dr. Joan Avery (Choir Director)